kojodastorm/alx-system_engineering-devops/0x01-shell_permissions/README.md

 6-multiple_permissions This will change multiple permissions of a file
 <H2>7.
 Everybody!
 7-everybody this will add execution to some user groups
+<H2>8.
+James Bond
+8-James_Bond This will set no permissions to all exept others